smdb21/PACOM/README.md

 # PACOM (Proteomics Assay COMparator)
-PACom is a Java stand alone tool that is able to import, integrate, manage and compare numerous proteomics datasets at the same time, offering a rich set of graphical representation of the most common proteomics data features
+PACOM is a Java stand alone tool that is able to import, integrate, manage and compare numerous proteomics datasets at the same time, offering a rich set of graphical representation of the most common proteomics data features

 Download the latest version [**here**] (http://proteo.cnb.csic.es/miape-api/MIAPE_Extractor).